derMacon/autoscale-test/README.md

 ![overview](./_docs/slides/overview.png)

+## Run Application
+When the benchmark tests starts up the following stages have to be executed
+1. Create the images
+2. Start stack
+3. Create traffic
+The first two steps can be automatically started by calling the [./clean-build-run.sh](./clean-build-run.sh) script.
+To generate traffic execute the [./generate-traffic.sh](./generate-traffic.sh) script.
+If you want to create custom requests, take a look at the [request-scripts](./request-scripts) directory where multiple examples are mentioned and another script [curl-benchmark.sh](./request-scripts/curl-benchmark.sh) can be used for specific requests.

 ## Components
 ### Stack
 - **supplier-frontend**: React frontend displaying a form where the user can input the benchmark request details